-Table 10: Draft Master Plan Submission Requirements
+Table 11: Draft Master Plan Submission Requirements

 Draft Master Plan Submission Requirements Required?
 Review of a draft master plan is required.
 Timing The applicant should submit the draft master plan approximately mid-way through the development process.
 Application Form The Application Form is required.
 NEPA If applicable, a copy of the draft NEPA document (Environmental Assessment (EA)/Environmental Impact Statement (EIS)) is required.
 NHPA Section 106 A copy of the Assessment of Effects for the Section 106 consultation process is required.
-Transportation Management Plan A transportation management plan (TMP) is required for all master plan updates.
+Transportation Management Plan A Transportation Management Plan (TMP) is required for all master plans and updates.
 A draft of the TMP is due for the draft master plan submission.
-See page 30 for more information on the TMP.
+Refer to the addendum of the Comprehensive Plan's Transportation Element for more information.
 Draft Master Plan A draft master plan is required.
 See content below.
 Note: All documents should be accessible and adhere to Section 508 of the Rehabilitation Act of 1973, as amended in 1998 (29 U.S.C. § 794 (d)).

-Table 11: Draft Master Plan Content
+Table 12: Draft Master Plan Content

 Draft Master Plan Content Overview and Existing Conditions Executive Summary The Executive Summary includes the highlights of all chapters below.
 Introduction The introduction should include the following: A description of the project area (including surrounding areas) Background/campus history The intent and purpose for the master plan The applicant agency's policies that guide the plan's development of the Plan The planning process Related studies Goals and Objectives Describe the plan's goals and objectives, and agency performance measures.
 Master Plan Compliance Describe the plan's compliance with the Comprehensive Plan for the National Capital , relevant regulations, and Executive Orders.
-Regional Context Provide an overview of the surrounding area and the region in terms of: Local plans and requirements Land use and development
+Regional Context Provide an overview of the surrounding area and the region in terms of: Local plans and requirements Land use and development Natural features Coordination